IkomovONE/Distributed_DB_example/README.md

 To run the program, you will need to install Python, venv and have mongoDB connection, on port 27017.
 Create 3 databases (Europe, Asia and US), add collections (Users, Sellers, Products and Orders), then add data using file imports from repository folders (EU, Asia, US).

+In case the connection port for the MongoDB is different, change it in store.py code file: find a line where connection to mongoDB is being established, and write your own port number.

 Set virtual environment, install needed libraries (Flask, pymongo) and then run this command:

 ```bash